Pay With Your Mobile Phone

 Ultimately, paying with your mobile phone might be an option that you use when it’s available.
 In time, it’s likely that the world will catch up with your desire to pay this way, and competitors will improve these systems.
 Until then, maybe swiping a card isn’t all that bad.

 Bank of America.
-"How to Pay with Your Phone Using a Digital Wallet."
-Accessed June 8, 2020.
+"How to Pay With Your Phone Using a Digital Wallet."
+Accessed Sept.
+10, 2020.